Stand and Deliver: Plot

 The students sign up for the prerequisites over the summer.
-There is no air conditioning, but Escalante is able to teach the class, giving them oranges and telling them to focus so they can get good jobs and take vacations.
 In the fall, he gives the students contracts to be signed by the parents; they must come in on Saturdays, show up an hour early to school, and stay until 5pm in order to prepare for the AP Calculus exam.

-Two weeks before the students' exam, Escalante is teaching an ESL class to some adults.
-He suddenly clutches at his torso in pain, stumbles into the hallway, and falls.
-A substitute teacher is found for the students while Escalante recovers in the hospital, but the substitute teacher is a music teacher.
-Soon after, Escalante escapes from the hospital and shows up at school to continue teaching.
-After taking the exam, the students head to the beach and celebrate.
+Two weeks before the exam, Escalante teaches an ESL class when he suddenly clutches at his torso in pain, stumbles into the hallway, and falls.
+Escalante escapes from the hospital and shows up at school to continue teaching.

+After taking the AP calculus exam, the students head to the beach and celebrate.
 All 18 students who took the exam pass it.
 At a meeting to congratulate the students, a plaque of appreciation is presented to Escalante.

-To the dismay of both Escalante and the students, the Educational Testing Service questions the students' exam scores.
-Escalante finds an anonymous letter of resignation in his school mail and has to walk home that evening, as his car has been stolen from the school parking lot.
-Dismayed, he confides in his wife that he regrets having taught the students calculus, because they did well but nothing changed for them.
-The boys of the class show up at Escalante's house; they have fixed up his car as a way to thank him.
-Escalante meets with the investigators from Educational Testing Service, argues with them, but ultimately offers to have the students retake the test.
-Despite having only one day to prepare, all the students pass, and Escalante demands that the original scores be resubmitted.
+To the dismay of Escalante and the students, the Educational Testing Service (ETS) questions the students' exam scores.
+Escalante finds an anonymous letter of resignation in his school mail and walks home that evening, as his car has been stolen from the parking lot.
+Dismayed, he confides in his wife that he regrets having taught calculus, because the students did well but nothing changed.
+Fabiola reassures him stating that his students appreciate his efforts.
+Outside, students surprise him by fixing his car.
+Escalante meets with the investigators from ETS, argues with them, but ultimately offers to have the students retake the test.
+Despite having only one day to prepare, all the students pass, and Escalante demands the original scores be reinstated.

+End captions indicate that in the summer of 1982 Escalante's entire class was able to pass AP Calculus and in subsequent years, his program became even more successful.